 Unforeseen emergency distributions from 457(b) plans do not require ceasing contributions to the plan for six months.

 How is the hardship distribution taxed?

-The distribution is taxed as ordinary income and is subject to the IRS 10% early distribution penalty.
-(457(b) plan distributions are not subject to the 10% penalty.)
+The distribution is taxed as ordinary income.
 This taxation is another reason why loans should be considered before the hardship distribution.
 If the participant is saving in an annuity product they would also be subject to the surrender charge on any withdrawal above the 10% free out.